Admissions Procedures

 Internal Transfer to Another Graduate Program

-If a student wishes to move from one program to another (e.g. from Education to Church Music), he or she must submit a new online application and at minimum a new essay explaining the reasons for the change.
+If a student wishes to move from one program to another (e.g. from Education to Business), he or she must submit a new online application and at minimum a new essay explaining the reasons for the change.
 Program directors may request additional documents as well.
 All admission procedures for the new program must be followed.
 Even though a student has been admitted to one graduate program, he or she is not guaranteed admission to or transfer to another graduate program.

 Conditional Admission